security-force-monitor/research-handbook/source/units_positionings.rst

    :delim: tab

-Unit Positioning: Details of claim attributes
+Positioning: Details of claim attributes
 *********************************************

 This section contains further information about each attribute, including descriptions, examples of use, and guidance on use.